Do you have a spending problem? Would you know if you did?

 But can you pay it in full at any time?

-If you check and see that you’ll be able to cover it once you get paid again, you’re riding the credit card float and spending money you don’t have yet.
+If you realize that you’re only able to cover the credit card balance once you get paid again, you’re riding the credit card float and spending money you don’t have yet.

-If you splurge on Starbucks daily, I hate to break it to you, but that’s not a splurge, that’s a habit.
+If you splurge on Starbucks daily, I hate to break it to you, but that’s not a splurge, that’s a bad spending habit.

 A splurge is a once in a while thing.

-Labeling a habit as a splurge can be a sign you have a spending problem and don’t even realize it.
+Viewing a habit as a splurge can be a sign you have a problem with impulse spending and don’t even realize it.

 8. You Aren’t Worried About Debt Because Everyone Has It